williamouyang/okta.github.io/_source/_posts/2017-06-13-add-authentication-angular-pwa.md

 <a name="create-open-id-connect-app"></a>
 ## Create an OpenID Connect App for Angular

 OpenID Connect (OIDC) is built on top of the OAuth 2.0 protocol.
-It allows clients to verify the identity of the user and, as well as to obtain their basic profile information.
+It allows clients to verify the identity of the user and obtain their basic profile information.
 To get started you'll need to:

-1. Login to your Okta account and navigate to **Admin > Add Applications** and click on **Create New App**
+1. Log in to your Okta account and navigate to **Admin > Add Applications** and click on **Create New App**
 2. Select **Single Page App (SPA)** for the Platform and **OpenID Connect** for the sign on method
 3. Click **Create** and give your application a name (e.g. Angular PWA)
 4. On the next screen, add `http://localhost:4200` as a Redirect URI and click **Finish**.
 You should see settings like this: